William Farquhar & Singapore - Stepping out from Raffle's shadow

 “In the 1990s, when I was researching the history of the Armenian community in Singapore, I was surprised to read an article in the Journal of the Indian Archipelago describing how William Farquhar had founded Singapore.
 Soon afterwards I came across two letters claiming a pivotal role for him.
 This was in such marked contrast to the prevalent view that Sir Stamford Raffles had founded and developed Singapore that I decided to keep copies of the material.
 Had Farquhar’s real role in Singapore’s founding been misrepresented in Singapore’s history?” ― Nadia Wright

-A Naturalist's Guide to the Butterflies of Peninsular Malaysia, Sg. & Thailand (3rd ed.)
+A Naturalist's Guide to the Snakes of Southeast Asia (3rd edition)

 MYR 59.90